Rishavkapil/DevOps_Notes/Kubernetes/OIDC.md

 			kubectl get pods

 Your kubeconfig is configured to use OIDC .
-It attaches the token ID in the autherization : bearer < token >
+It attaches the token ID in the authorization : bearer < token >

 ### Step 3 :  Api server validates the token